 In 1999, Foss brought the Thea Foss out of mothballs and sold Malibu.
 I did some consulting for the new owner on a few changes as they upgraded the yacht for family cruising.
 Then, on July 3rd 2002, tragedy struck when Malibu tangled with a rock near Wasp Passage in the San Juan Islands, simply as a result of an error by the captain.
 Fortunately owner, guests and crew were safely rescued but the yacht sank to slightly above the main deck level.
 The owner was determined to save the historic yacht, and was able to engage some very capable salvors, and battle with an insurance company who just wanted to write off the wreck as a total loss.
 About a year later Malibu was re-launched, as good or better than before.

 Fast forward another 12 years, and I found myself at the helm of the Magnificent Malibu, in my retirement role of yacht captain.
-Now in my 5th year as Captain, I have also seen her through a series of extensive repairs and refits to ensure that she is in absolutely top condition.
+During my 6 years as Captain, I also saw her through a series of extensive repairs and refits to ensure that she is in absolutely top condition.

 As she nears the 100-year mark, Malibu is fit for another 100!